sami-hatna66/anthology/README.md

 You will also need [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) to run the setup code.

-Once MySQL has been installed and setup, run the following code on your SQL server (or open and run AnthologySetup.sql)
+Once MySQL has been installed and setup, run the following code on your SQL server to create the database and tables (or open and run AnthologySetup.sql)

 ```bash
 CREATE DATABASE Anthology;